patchbreakers/patchbreakerz/README.md

 `    ˚₊‧꒰ა 𓂋 ໒꒱ ‧₊˚    `

-    my main fandoms are uu/ls, object shows, and epic the musical, though i also like phighting, regretevator, dandys world, & more !!
+    my main fandoms are uu/ls, object shows, roblox/minecraft args, and epic the musical though i also like phighting, regretevator, dandys world, & more !!

     my interests, outside of fandoms, are drawing, reading, writing, and aviation